michaeljdeeb/old-bootstrap-website/_posts/2014-04-23-excluding-self-from-google-analytics.markdown

 ###Opt-out via cookies###
 I settled for creating a cookie to opt-out of tracking because they work on desktops and mobile devices and won't require much maintenance long-term.
 Google has great documentation on how to implement this on their [advanced configurations for Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced#optout) webpage.

-Since my site is relatively static (not passing multiple arguments via URL) I used some pretty basic Javascript to detect if the argument was passed and create a cookie to opt-out if that's the case.
+Since my site is relatively static (not passing multiple arguments via URL) I used some pretty basic JavaScript to detect if the argument was passed and create a cookie to opt-out if that's the case.

 {% highlight javascript linenos %}